What is CPQ Salesforce?

 Though SMEs are an invaluable asset to every sales call, they aren’t in most sales managers’ budgets.
 Jim Dickie of CSO Insights lists the SME-level expertise a customised CPQ application could provide for your customers:

 Ask the right questions and provide a comprehensive needs analysis

-Understand the opportunities to maximize the deal size through cross-selling and upselling
+Understand the opportunities to maximise the deal size through cross-selling and upselling

 Identify the features that set you apart from your competition